CharlesB91/harry-potter-quiz/README.md

 ### End Screen (Sorting Ceremony)

-- This area will display the users score and will display which house the user will be sorted into depending on score.
+- This area will display the users score and will display which house the user will be sorted into depending on their score.
 - Additionally the corresponding house badge will appear depending on score.
-- This area background features the famous great hall in Hogwarts where the sorting ceremony would be held.
+- The background features the famous great hall in Hogwarts where the sorting ceremony would be held.
-- Additionally there is an accompanying nav bar with play again button if the user wishes to play again.
+- There is also an accompanying nav bar with play again button if the user wishes to play again.
 - Score of 5 - Gryffindor
 - Score of 4 - Hufflepuff
 - Score of 3 - Ravenclaw